This article shows you how to Protect, Release, and Profile data in folders and/or subfolders all at one time.

 Conversion will start immediately after you make your selection.
 SSProtect will first search the folder's items and all subfolders, computing the total number of items that are candidates for the chosen operation.
 The software will then proceed to begin the conversion, launching numerous external processes that operate in tandem.

 Once operation begins, you will see conversion progress popups for files that pass the threshold for its' display.
 You can choose Cancel at any time to stop the process, though keep in mind that enqueued items must complete before the process is finished.
-This will result in a delay between executing Cancel and actual completion.
+This will result in a delay between executing the Cancel operation and actual completion.

 When the operation is complete, check your Logfile and Explorer icon overlays for results.